basho/basho_docs/source/languages/en/riak/dev/advanced/search.md

 You can find more information on to customize your own [[search schema]].

-Yokozuna comes bundled with a [default schema](https://github.com/basho/yokozuna/blob/v0.9.0/priv/default_schema.xml) called `_yz_default`.
+Yokozuna comes bundled with a [default schema](https://github.com/basho/yokozuna/blob/develop/priv/default_schema.xml) called `_yz_default`.
 This is an extremely general schema which makes heavy use of dynamic fields -- it is intended for development and testing.
 In production, a schema should be tailored to the data being indexed.

-## Active Anti-Entroy (AAE)
+## Active Anti-Entropy (AAE)

 Active Anti-Entropy (AAE) is the process of discovering and correcting entropy (divergence) between the data stored in Riak's key-value